Mental Health Services

-HELP Provider Partners specialize in mental health counseling –
+HELP Provider Partners specialize in mental health counseling and evaluations –

-We are available to help those that are self-referred (people who are trying to get mental health counseling for themselves) or to get help for those close to them struggling with a number of mental health concerns concerns (this includes agency referrals).
+We are available to help those that are self-referred (people who are trying to get mental health services for themselves) or to get help for those close to them struggling with a number of mental health concerns (this includes agency referrals).

 Importance of Mental Health Counseling